OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 We can think about what type of models might be useful to predict these variables at these sites.
-Below are descriptions of three simple models which have been constructed to get you started forecasting:
+Below are descriptions of three simple models to get you started forecasting:

 -   We could use information about recent conditions to predict the future.
-What is happening today is usually a good predictor of what will happen tomorrow.
+What is happening today might be a good predictor of what will happen tomorrow.
--   And we could think about what the historic data tells us about this time of year.
+-   What does the historic data tell us about this time of year?
 Is this time of year likely to be similar the same period last year?
--   We could also look at the variable’s relationship(s) with other variables.
-Could we use existing forecasts about the weather to generate forecasts about terrestrial fluxes?
+-   We could also look at the variable’s relationship with other variables.
+Could we use existing forecasts of the weather to generate forecasts about terrestrial fluxes?

 # 4 Introducing co-variates

 One important step to overcome when thinking about generating forecasts is how to include co-variates in the model.
-A forecast of NEE, for example, may be benefit from information about past and future weather.
+A forecast of NEE, for example, may benefit from information about past and future weather.
+The Challenge organisers have compiled past and future NOAA weather forecasts for all of the NEON sites that are available for teams to use and accessed using the `neon4cast` package (which was installed above).
-The `neon4cast` challenge package includes functions for downloading past and future NOAA weather forecasts for all of the NEON sites.
 The 3 types of data are as follows:

 -   stage_1: raw forecasts - 31 member ensemble forecasts at 3 hr
     intervals for the first 10 days, and 6 hr intervals for up to 35